 Often I get asked what it is that I love about The Netherlands so much.
 One of the first things I mention is that I love the different seasons in the Netherlands.
-The Netherlands variates in climate throughout the year what makes it enjoyable for everyone.
+The Netherlands variates in climate throughout the year, making it enjoyable for everyone.

 The Netherlands has four main seasons.
 The seasons are spring (March 20th - June 20th), summer (June 21st - September 21st), autumn (September 21st - December 20th, and winter (December 21st - March 19th).

-As described above, each season has its perks, from blooming tulip fields to sledding of snowy dunes.
+As described above, each season has its perks, from blooming tulip fields to sledding on snowy dunes.
 The Netherlands has it all.
-In this article, I explain which seasons the Netherlands has, when it starts and ends and what you can expect from each season.
+In this article, I explain which seasons the Netherlands has, when it starts and ends, and what you can expect from each season.

 The weather in The Netherlands can be really unpredictable.
 Around spring, you might walk across someone wearing long sleeves and long pants, but the following person you see might be wearing shorts.

 Once you notice this, it can be pretty funny.
 The weather changes not only when a new season comes around but also during each season.
 One day it can be raining and blowing big gusts of wind, and the next day, the sun can be out.
 That is why when visiting the Netherlands, it is a good idea to bring different sets of clothing.

 It is easy to recognize the different seasons in the Netherlands.
 The weather changes, and so does the landscape.
 The climate varies quite a lot.
 The Netherlands can have snow during the winter but may also reach forty degrees Celsius in summer.

 The average temperatures during the seasons have increased over the past years.
 It is believed that this is the result of the climate change that is happening worldwide.